DonnaIB/superior_spanish/README.md

 * A responsive footer.

 ### Possible Features to Implement in Future
-* If more products or services are added to the site then I would look at adding a shopping bag to the site.
+* If more products or services are added to the site then I might look at adding a shopping bag to the site.
 * Could possibly add reviews or testimonials to the site in the future.
 * Feature to keep track of how many classes a user has purchased and how many have been use.
-Running total showing in user profile and admin option for a superuser to reduce the total by one every time a class has happened.
+Running total showing in user profile and admin option for a superuser to reduce the total by one every time a class has taken place.
 * Add a confirmation pop up on the delete product button.